garkey/xstate-lwc-app/chart-create-lwc-app/README.md

 # chartjs-create-lwc-app

-This is a generated application from create-lwc-app.
-It has then been outfitted to test LWC components, mostly charts.

-`yarn watch`

-- also runs mock server on localhost:8081
-  - see mock/server/README.md

 ## Proxy of CAMS Server for Local Development

 There is proxy server to run agains the CAMS server to make requeests.
 You must first retrieve a valid bearer token, and submit it to the command line.

-Ie, `npm run watch:proxy <bearer token>`.
-Then revisit CAMS API at localhost:3008.
+`npm run watch:proxy <bearer token>`

+Then visit CAMS API at localhost:3008.
 Eg, `http://localhost:3008/api/assets/124401`

+##

+After running the proxy server, start up the devlopment server to serve up local development for dCX compnoents.

+`yarn watch`

+- also runs mock server on localhost:8081
+  - see mock/server/README.md

 ## For Focused View Development